Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Analysis of the regular factors of the vorticity function and their viscosity limit

 while for all other coefficients we have this behavior, i.e, $\lim_{\rho\downarrow 0}\overline{\mu}^{\rho}b^{\rho,s}_{k,j}=0$ etc..
 In order to observe this for the Leray projection term it needs a little work, which is done below.
 Note that

 for all $\rho >0$ such that we have a finite potential term for all $\rho >0$.
 Furthermore note the term next to the limit in (\ref{26}) can be written as $\sqrt{\rho-t}\sqrt{\rho+t}^3/\rho^2$, and, hence, has an uniform upper bound which holds for all time.
 More precisely, as the latter term is $\sqrt{1-(t/\rho)^2}\sqrt{1+(t/\rho)}^2$, we surely have the upper bound $2$ for all time, and as we integrate this upper bound over a small time horizon we conclude that we get a small change of the the initial data if $\rho$ becomes small.
 For larger transformed time $\sigma$ we have to take spatial effect into account.
-Note that in original time coordinates we have to cancel the $\frac{d\sigma}{dt}$-term such that we get from (\ref{transformed2}) and with $b^{\rho}_i=(\rho-t)b^{\rho,s}_i$ the equation
+Note that in original time coordinates we have to cancel the $\frac{d\sigma}{dt}$-term, i.e.,